 Spinal stenosis occurs when the spinal cord narrows, compressing the nerves within it.
 The condition is most often a result of the natural aging process, which can include a certain degree of spinal degradation.
 Spinal stenosis can result in neurogenic claudication, which is the presence of cramping or pain as a result of pinched nerves.
 Because spinal stenosis can occur virtually anywhere along the length of the spine, the location of these symptoms can vary as different areas of the body receive nerve signals from different parts of the spine.

-Surgical treatment for pinched nerves or spinal stenosis includes the most state-of-the-art option available- minimally invasive endoscopic laser spine surgery.
+When exercises and physical therapy are unable to relieve the ongoing discomfort caused by a pinched nerve in the neck or back, you may want to consider surgery.
+At Deuk Spine Institute, surgical treatment for pinched nerves or spinal stenosis includes the most state-of-the-art option available, minimally invasive endoscopic laser spine surgery.
 The pinched nerve is repaired while retaining the herniated disc and mobility of the patient.
 Without surgery, the nerve root may become permanently damaged causing weakness, numbness, paresthesias, pain or even atrophy of muscles.